Physiological-Based Cord Clamping

 Physiological-based cord clamping

-Physiological-based cord clamping means clamping the umbilical cord at a time when the baby is fully stable and breathing on its own.
-The timing of cord clamping is determined by the baby’s own condition instead of a fixed time.
+Physiological-based cord clamping means waiting with clamping the umbilical cord at a time until after the baby has aerated it's lungs, started breathing and has completed its physiological transition.
+The timing of cord clamping is guided by the baby’s own condition, instead of a fixed time.

 Allowing the baby to aerate its lungs before clamping the cord, leads to a gentle switch from the oxygen-rich blood-flow from the placenta to autonomous breathing and blood flow.
 This prevents a rapid increase in blood-pressure and sustains heart rate and cardiac output and thus the supply of vital oxygen to the baby’s organs.